McIntosh Loudspeaker Division Part 1

 I hired Bob Campbell this year as a permanent assistant to help with some of the work in assembling prototype cabinets and making response curves.
 Bob had retired from the Air Force and was very pleasant to work with.
 I was the only engineer that was able to hire an assistant but then speaker work was very different from electronics.

-We encountered a surprising amount of background noise from cars, insects and even beetles that managed to get on the woofer cone and rattle around.
+We encountered a surprising amount of background noise from cars, insects and even beetles that managed to get on the woofer cone and bounce around.
 Open pore acoustic foam was wrapped around the microphone to prevent wind noise from interfering with the measurements.
 The microphone was located at various heights up to 10 feet.
+The microphone power supply is hanging from the boom stand.

 Because I was still enamored with the Lowther drivers at that time, I arranged with Donald Chave at Lowther in England to send me a pair of PM-4 drivers.
 The efficiency of the PM-4 was much higher than the AR woofer so I thought I would try an electronic crossover and separate amplifiers to drive each of the speakers.
 Although a Heathkit electronic crossover was available at that time, it did not roll off the speakers fast enough.
 The Lowthers were designed to cover a much wider frequency range than what I had in mind.
 I decided to use something with a sharper rolloff.
 This was the UTC Butterworth filters that roll off at 60 dB per octave.
 The crossover was at 500Hz and I used LMI-500 filters for the low pass and HMI-500 filters for the high pass.